RichardBradley/liquibase.github.com/generate-changelog-with-groovy.md

   }
 }
 {% endhighlight %}
-The map contains the XML attributes as defined by the LiquiBase tags.
+The map contains the XML attributes as defined by the Liquibase tags.

 A similar class for columns: